andreped/DMDetect/README.md

 ### Explainable AI (XAI)

-To further assess the performance of the method, I used XAI to see if the method is doing what it should:
+To further assess the performance of the method, XAI was used (in this case [Grad-CAM](https://arxiv.org/abs/1610.02391), using this [repo](https://github.com/sicara/tf-explain)) to see if the method is doing what it should:

 <img src="figures/XAI_example.png" width="50%" height="50%">

-From this image, it seems like the model is reacting on the right part of the image.
-However, the network seems biased towards "always" using the central part of the image, at least as a default, if nothing else is found.
+From this figure, it seems like the model is reacting on the correct part of the image.
+However, overall the network seems biased towards "always" using the central part of the image, at least as a default, if nothing else is found.
 This might be suboptimal.
-I will experiment with different data augmentation designs to assess whether can make the design more robust.
+I will experiment with different data augmentation designs to assess whether one can make the current design more robust.

 ### Free-to-use data set
 The data set used can be downloaded from [here](https://www.kaggle.com/skooch/ddsm-mammography/discussion/225969).
 When downloaded, uncompress and place the folder structure in the data/ folder (see Project structure below).